blackgrape2025/peterdavanzo-site/content/about.md

 [The Library](https://peterdavanzo.com/library/) is where I keep things worth returning to.

-The [Now](https://peterdavanzo.com/now/) page is what currently has my attention.
+The [Now](https://peterdavanzo.com/now/) page is what I'm currently thinking about..

-I live on the Kapiti Coast, under tall trees and not far from the sand.
+I live on the Kapiti Coast, New Zealand, amongst the trees, near the open sea.

 If something here resonates, feel free to get in touch.